RReddy22/RReddy22/README.md

 - 👋 Hi, I’m Rahul Reddy
 - 📜 I'm a former intern at both Eli Lilly and Company and UCLA's Backend Student Media Team
-- 👀 I’m interested in Software Engineering and Machine Learning
 - 👨‍💻 Recent UCLA Grad looking to work as a Software Engineer
 - 📫 How to reach me: rreddy22@g.ucla.edu <br/>